Skip to main contentAccessibility feedback

 Acocella also points out that the theses were not “a set of non-negotiable demands about how the Church should reform itself in accordance with Brother Martin’s standards,” but rather “like all ‘theses’ in those days, they were points to be thrashed out in public disputations, in the manner of the ecclesiastical scholars of the twelfth century.”

 Nor are indulgences “the atonement of sins through monetary payment.”
-Not only do indulgences not bring about our atonement, “an indulgence is a remission before God of the temporal punishment due to sins whose guilt has already been forgiven” (Pope Paul VI, Indulgentiarum Doctrina, norm.
+Not only do indulgences not bring about our atonement, but “an indulgence is a remission before God of the temporal punishment due to sins whose guilt has already been forgiven” (Pope Paul VI, Indulgentiarum Doctrina, norm.
 1, emphasis added).
-Our atonement is won not by monetary payment but by Jesus on Calvary.
+Our atonement is won not by monetary payment, but by Jesus on Calvary.
 As St. Thomas Aquinas says, “Christ’s Passion was not only a sufficient but a superabundant atonement for the sins of the human race” (Summa Theologica III:48:2).

 So, if the popular theory of Luther’s protest is almost entirely wrong, what’s the truth of it?
 Luther’s argument was multipronged (there’s a reason there were 95 theses) and a mix of good and bad.
 Part of his dispute was over the nature and extent of indulgences: where the pope derived the power to grant indulgences and the kinds of penalties that could be remitted through an indulgence.